 This risk is measured by observing the difference between hedged and unhedged returns.
-The Main Section's overseas developed equity assets are currently 50% hedged.
-The Trustee reviews the strategic case for the currency hedge periodically.

 (ix) 'Volatility risk' - concerns the stability of the market value of assets such as equities and property, where the price achievable may be particularly affected by short term sentiment and is not certain until the point of sale.
 This is measured by observing the relative and absolute volatility of the overall investment strategy relative to the liabilities.